Endpoint Services, Munki, Computer Labs Policy & Best Practices

 - This method should also be used to create unit-specific pkginfo files if lab managers wish to keep "requires" and/or "update_for" dependencies for a package at a specific version.
 More information on dependent packages in pkginfo files can be found on the Munki Wiki.

 Lab managers who wish to have Munki only run during certain hours of the day can install the global package Munki Time Window (name key: "munkitimewindow").
 By default, Munki Time Window will force Munki to only run between 1am and 5am.
-If this time window does not suit the needs of a unit, in addition to the base package, lab managers will need to install a preference file that specifies the hours during which Munki should be allowed to run.
-The EPS team has provided a handful of pre-built preference packages at the global level.
-Units may also submit a request to the EPS team asking for the creation of an additional preference package if the existing packages do not meet a unit's needs..
+If this time window does not suit the needs of a unit, in addition to the base package, lab managers may use a Workspace ONE profile to configure an alternative time window.
+Please submit an EPS help request for assistance with Workspace ONE Munki Time Window profiles.

 More information can be found on the Munki Time Window Wiki.